ThePython10110/ExchangeClone/README.md

 * With a full set of red matter armor, you can almost instantly go back to 2000 health (1000 hearts), no matter what you health is, by removing one piece of red matter armor and putting it back on.
 I don't really know what to do about this, because of the previous issue.
 Normally, I would simply make 2000 the maximum health, and leave the player's health how it is, but that doesn't really work because the extra maximum health would be useless because it's unreachable.
 * When items are inserted into the Energy Collector, Deconstructor, or Constructor with MineClone hoppers, it does not trigger the machines to start.
 I could probably fix this just by looking at the hopper API, so this could be fixed eventually.
 * When machines are exploded, they (and the items inside) do not drop.
 I can't figure out why.
-* Dark/Red matter shears will sometimes be treated as normal shears when used by MineClone dispensers.
+* Dark/Red matter shears will sometimes (randomly) be treated as normal shears when used by MineClone dispensers.
 This will not be fixed.
 * Nodes destroyed by special abilities will not usually update surrounding nodes (so you may end up with floating gravel, flowers, torches, etc.).
 This will *probably* not be fixed, unless a change to Minetest makes it easier.

 If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).